Ernst vom Rath

 Ernst Eduard vom Rath (3 June 1909 - 9 November 1938) was a German diplomat.
-He is mainly remembered for his assassination in Paris in 1938 by a Polish Jewish teenager, Herschel Grynszpan, which provided a pretext for Kristallnacht, "The Night of Broken Glass" on 9–10 November 1938.
+He is mainly remembered for his assassination in Paris in 1938 by a Polish Jewish teenager, Herschel Grynszpan, which was used as a pretext for Kristallnacht, "The Night of Broken Glass" on 9–10 November 1938.
 Historians consider Kristallnacht the beginning of the Holocaust.

 Early life and career

 Vom Rath was born in Frankfurt am Main to an aristocratic family, the son of a high-ranking public official, Gustav vom Rath.
 He attended a school in Breslau, and then studied law at Bonn, Munich and Königsberg, until 1932, when he joined the Nazi Party and became a career diplomat.
-In April 1933 he became a member of the SA, the party's paramilitary unit.
+In April 1933, he became a member of the SA, the party's paramilitary unit.
 In 1935, after a posting in Bucharest, he was posted to the German embassy in Paris as its third secretary.
 Regarding the "Jewish Question", Rath expressed regret that the German Jews had to suffer but argued that anti-Semitic laws were "necessary" to allow the Volksgemeinschaft to flourish.